vagkos1/recipe-app-api/README.md

 2. use `docker login` during our job
 3. add secrets to GitHub project (DOCKERHUB_TOKEN and DOCKERHUB_USER)
 (secrets are encrypted and they are decrypted when needd in actions)

+### Django-DB

+needs to know:
+- engine (type of database)
+- db name
+- username
+- password
+- hostname (IP address or domain address of the database)
+- port (default is 5432)

+defined in `settings.py` based on environment variables

+#### psycopg2

+psycopg2 is a library for interacting with PostgreSQL databases adapter for Django

+**installation options**:

+- `psycopg2-binary`
+    - OK for development
+    - Not good for production
+- `psycopg2`
+    - compiles from source
+    - requires additional dependencies (gcc, libpq-dev)
+    - easy to install with Docker

+We'll go for psycopg2.

+Packages for Alpine:
+    - postgresql-client
+    - postgresql-dev
+    - build-base
+    - musl-dev

+Docker best practice:
+    - clean up